alison-bartsch/alison-bartsch.github.io/README.md

 - Try to incorporate by line-drawing style doodles for many things
 - Maybe have the bottom bar w/ contact information be black w/ white letters
 - Maybe add the personal logo you created in ME 102 a year ago?
+- Cat art Idea:
+    - have the original picture & when you mouse over it replaces a small circle of the image revealing the vector drawing I made
+- Wave scrolling:
+    - have vector art that kinda looks like the ocean & as you scroll the top section expands to a whole page that color, then contracts, then the next section expands & contracts, etc.

 ### Websites I find Inspiring from a Design Perspective: